Baptistemontan/leptos_i18n/docs/book/src/06_features.md

 #### `nightly`

-- Enable the use of some nighly features, like directly calling the context to get/set the current locale.
+- Enable the use of some nightly features, like directly calling the context to get/set the current locale.
 - Allow the `load_locale!` macro to emit better warnings.

 #### `track_locale_files`